autotelic/fastify-mail/README.md

 #### Templates
 Each message must have the following templates with the file extension set in point-of-view config:
-  - `from` : contains email address the email is to be sent from.
+  - `from`: Contains email address the email is to be sent from.
-  - `subject` : contains the subject for the email.
+  - `subject`: Contains the subject for the email.
-  - `html` : contains the html for the email.
+  - `html`: Contains the html for the email.
 ```
 .
 |--index.js